ovu/ovu.blog/posts/2016-11-25-hakyll-first-steps.markdown

 ```

 #### Bonus: publishing in github pages
 By default Hakyll generates the html files and css into a directory named _site.
-Github pages allow publishing in the root of a repository with the name <github name>.github.io or inside a docs directory inside that repository.
+Github pages allow publishing in the root of a repository or inside a docs directory.
+Note that according to the [github pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) the name of the repository should not have the format <github name>.github.io.

-Hakyll is so easy to configure that it can be done in a sample way.
+Hakyll is so easy to configure that it can be done in a simple way.
 Add a configuration variable in the file site.hs
 ``` haskell
 myConfiguration:: Configuration
 myConfiguration = defaultConfiguration